Bedrock Anthem: Lyrics

 The song portrays the narrator's desire to live in Bedrock, the setting of TV's The Flintstones, citing such perks as being the first Rolling Stone subscriber.
 The song features an audio clip of The Flintstones, which makes a corresponding appearance in the video.

 Yankovic stated that, "I knew there was a Flintstones movie coming out, and I figured that for once I'd have my song out before the actual phenomenon.
 So I got to predate the movie by seven months.
 I'd always wanted to do a tribute to the Flintstones because I think they're a big part of pop culture.
 I did a lot of research, really immersed myself in the Flintstones.
 I watched over 100 Flintstones episodes, because I had to not only re-familiarize myself with the characters, I had to find actual sound bites and animation from the series to use in the song and the video."

 Music video

 The video for "Bedrock Anthem" begins as a parody of the "Under the Bridge" video during the song's slow introduction, before shifting to a parody of the "Give it Away" video for the remainder of the song.
 For this latter part, Yankovic and his band found what they believed was the exact spot that the Red Hot Chili Peppers has used, including notable landmarks including a bush of which Flea had performed in front.
+The initial segment also parodies the prologue of the video for Blind Melon's "No Rain", with Heather DeLoach reprising her role as the tapdancing girl in the bee costume, who gets pushed off the stage by Jim West when she finishes her routine.
 The music video was Yankovic's full video directing debut, following from the short segment from the end of his 1986's "Christmas at Ground Zero" video.

-In the "Under the Bridge" section, parodies include:

-The Bee Girl from the Blind Melon video "No Rain" is tap dancing onstage.
-Guitarist Jim West pokes her, causing her to fall, while he replaces her and begins to play she tries to climb onto the stage again, but he uses his foot to push her off.

-Jim West is dressed similar to John Frusciante.

-Yankovic replaces Anthony Kiedis, shirtless, with a long brown wig similar to Kiedis' hair.

-Yankovic has several tattoos on his arm, including one of Pebbles and another of Wilma.
-This is an obvious pastiche of Kiedis's many tattoos.

-A drawn image of Bedrock replaces the photo of Los Angeles.

-The video then quickly segues into a parody of "Give it Away":

-Dick Van Patten appears in this video, as he did in "Smells Like Nirvana".

-Jon Schwartz replaces Chad Smith.
-He is also dressed up like a member of the Loyal Order of Water Buffaloes, complete with hat and club.